Pursuing Wonder, Knowledge & Love

 The instructor works with each student to personalize projects at the student’s level of ability and experience.
 By the end of the semester, students will have created both decorative and practical items including an item for charitable donation and/or gift-giving.

-This class meets every other week for Forms 2-4, with Form 2 alternating with Art Explorations, and Forms 3-4 alternating with Nature Journaling.
+This class meets every other week for Forms 2-4, with Form 2 alternating with Math Club, and Forms 3-4 alternating with Nature Journaling.

 Students are introduced to basic Latin vocabulary and culture as they follow the adventures of Minimus the mouse throughout the texts.
-In the Minimus: Starting Out in Latin text, students will meet Minimus and an actual Roman family who lived in Vindolanda in ancient Britain.
+In the Minimus: Starting Out in Latin and Minimus Secundus texts, students will meet Minimus and an actual Roman family who lived in Vindolanda in ancient Britain.
 We will explore Roman culture, history, mythology, and other aspects of Roman life while learning the fundamentals of Latin grammar.

 The bestselling Cambridge Latin program provides an enjoyable and carefully paced introduction to the Latin language, complemented by background information on Roman culture and civilization.
 The story begins in the town of Pompeii shortly before the eruption of Vesuvius in AD 79 and follows the fortunes of the household of Lucius Caecilius Iucundus.